3 dacoits shot dead, bank robbery foiled in Assam: Police | Law-Order

 - India

-Three suspected dacoits were shot dead as they tried to rob a bank in Assam's Kokrajhar district, police said on Sunday.
+Three suspected dacoits were shot dead as they tried to rob a bank in Assam's Kokrajhar district in the early hours of Sunday, police said.

+The police had intelligence input that a gang of dacoits would attempt to rob an Allahabad Bank branch at Bhotgaon near Kokrajhar town, a senior police officer of the district said.

+A previous attempt of robbing the same branch was foiled three months back, he said.

-The incident happened on Saturday at Chengmari near Bhotgaon, Director-General of Police Bhaskarjyoti Mahanta said.
+The gang was intercepted at Chengmari near Bhotgaon around 2.30 am, the officer said.

-The dacoits opened fire on the police on being intercepted, he said.

-In retaliatory firing by the police, three dacoits were injured and they later succumbed, he added.
+They allegedly opened fire on the security personnel on being intercepted, and in retaliatory firing by the police, three dacoits were injured, he said.

+The injured dacoits were taken to a nearby hospital where they were declared dead, he said.

-''Operation was on till late night to flush out rest of the dacoits,'' Mahanta said.
-Vehicles, tools, gas cutters, two pistols along with oxygen cylinders were recovered, the state police chief said.
-Chief Minister Himanta Biswa Sarma lauded the efforts of the state police in preventing the bank robbery.
+Motorcycles, mobile phones, tools, gas cutters, two pistols along with oxygen cylinders were recovered from those killed, the officer said. ''The operation was on till late night to flush out rest of the dacoits,'' Director-General of Police Bhaskarjyoti Mahanta said.

+Chief Minister Himanta Biswa Sarma lauded the efforts of the police in preventing the bank robbery.

-''A robbery gang was neutralised by Assam Police in Kokrajhar.
+''A robbery gang was neutralized by Assam Police in Kokrajhar.
 This prevented a big bank robbery,'' he said.

-Sarma also appreciated the Assam Police for nabbing 15 alleged Taliban supporters on Saturday from different parts of the state.
+Sarma also appreciated the police for nabbing 15 alleged Taliban supporters on Saturday from different parts of the state.

 ''Assam has to be crime-free.
 Murder, violence, hatred -- these all have to be eliminated from the state.
 And we will continue to work till we achieve our goal,'' he added.